bakrydiarra/Lotus/testing.md

 7. As a site user, I want to be able to read reviews left by other customers so that I can have feedback insights from custommers.

+- Navigationg to the Reviews page, we can discover reviewss left by previous clients.
+Each review displays the date and the user's name.

 | Element            | Action  | Expected Result                                  | Pass/Fail |
 | ------------------ | ------- | ------------------------------------------------ | --------- |
 | Reviews Content    | Display | Display correct review content, author and date  | Pass      |